 For some families, the unusual amount of alone time with loved ones might set off alarm bells that someone could be struggling with a new or developing eating disorder.
 Maybe a family member has returned from college and something seems off with their behavior.
 Or perhaps a cousin, uncle, aunt, or friend is expressing or exhibiting food, weight, or exercise concerns that weren’t an issue in the past.

 So what can caregivers do when eating disorder signs rear their head over the holidays?

 The signs to look out for

-Eating disorders show up in a — sometimes the symptoms appear as textbook examples of anorexia, bulimia, or binge eating disorder, and sometimes they’re subtle, nuanced, and easy to miss, especially given that diet culture has seeped into every corner of our society.
+Eating disorders show up in a multitude of ways—sometimes the symptoms appear as textbook examples of anorexia, bulimia, or binge eating disorder, and sometimes they’re subtle, nuanced, and easy to miss, especially given that diet culture has seeped into every corner of our society.
 Some warning signs to potentially look out for include:

 - Expressing fear of gaining weight

 - Lack of interest in eating based on how foods taste, look, or smell